Sustainability

 Our School actively engages our students, staff and the community in developing a sustainable environment which fosters and inspires best practice and also emphasises the importance of preparing and empowering individuals.
 This is done through engagement in our unique programmes and intentional initiatives across our three campus locations and in the wider community to become responsible for contributing to a sustainable future.

-N-TUTORR is hosting a week of events from 26th February - 1 March.
-Our School is delighted be involved and will be hosting the following events under the theme 'Education for Sustainability'.
+N-TUTORR hosted a week of events from 26th February - 1 March 2024.
+Our School was delighted be involved and to host the following events under the theme 'Education for Sustainability'.

 Location: Tallaght Room 101